PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Introduction

+We then tackle the technical challenge of obtaining stronger performance by further adaptation to the normal training data.
+Although feature adaptation has been extensively researched in the multi-class classification setting, limited work was done in the OCC setting.
+Unfortunately, it turns out that feature adaptation for anomaly detection often suffers from \textit{catastrophic collapse} - a form of deterioration of the pretrained features, where all (including anomalous) samples, are mapped to the same point.
+DeepSVDD \cite{ruff2018deep} proposed to overcome collapse by removing biases from the model architecture, but this restricts network expressivity and limits the pretrained models that can be borrowed off-the-shelf.
+Perera and Patel \cite{perera2019learning} proposed to jointly train OCC with the original task which has several limitations and achieves only limited adaptation success.

-We propose two techniques to overcome catastrophic collapse: i) an adaptive early stopping method that selects the stopping iteration per-sample, using a novel generalization criterion ii) an elastic regularization, motivated by continual learning, that postpones the collapse.
-We also provide an extensive evaluation of Imagenet-pretrained features on one-class anomaly detection.
-Thorough experiments demonstrate that we outperform the state-of-the-art by a wide margin: e.g. CIFAR10 results: 96.2\% vs. 90.1\% without outlier exposure and 98.9\% vs. 95.6\% with outlier exposure.
+Our first finding is that simple training with constant-duration early stopping (with no bells-and-whistles) already achieves top performance.
+To remove the dependence on the number of epochs for early stopping, we propose two techniques to overcome catastrophic collapse: i) an adaptive early stopping method that selects the stopping iteration per-sample, using a novel generalization criterion - this technique is designed to overcome a special problem of OCC, namely that there are no anomalies in the validation set ii) elastic regularization, motivated by continual learning, that postpones the collapse.
+Thorough experiments demonstrate that we outperform the state-of-the-art by a wide margin (ROCAUC): e.g. CIFAR10 results: 96.2\% vs. 90.1\% without outlier exposure and 98.9\% vs. 95.6\% with outlier exposure.
+We also achieve $96.0\%$ vs. $89.0\%$ on anomaly segmentation on MVTec.

-We present several insightful critical analyses: i) We show that pre-trained features strictly dominate current self-supervised RotNet-based feature learning methods.
-We discuss the relative merits of each paradigm and conclude that for most practical purposes, using pre-trained features is preferable. ii) We analyse the results of the popular method, DeepSVDD.
-We discover that the feature adaptation of its current architecture, which is designed to prevent collapse, does not improve over simple data whitening. iii) We show that collapse can be avoided using early stopping, and suggest an appropriate unsupervised criterion.
-We also show it can be mitigated using continual learning.
+We present insightful critical analyses: i) We show that pretrained features strictly dominate current self-supervised RotNet-based feature learning methods.
+We discuss the relative merits of each paradigm and conclude that for most practical purposes, using pretrained features is preferable. ii) We analyse the results of the popular DeepSVDD method and discover that its feature adaptation, which is designed to prevent collapse, does not improve over simple data whitening.

+\textbf{Contributions:} To summarize our main contributions in this paper: \begin{itemize} \item Demonstrating that a simple baseline outperforms all current methods in image anomaly detection and segmentation - extensive analysis shows the generality of the result. \item Identifying that popular SOTA methods do not outperform linear whitening in OCC feature adaptation. \item Proposing several effective solutions for feature adaptation for OCC. \item Extensive evaluation, obtaining results that significantly improve over the current state-of-the-art. \end{itemize}